 Katelyn Clark (CA) is a musician who specialises in historical and experimental work on early keyboard instruments.
 She has concertised extensively as a soloist and chamber musician, performing in Canada, Spain, Austria, UK, and Brazil.
 An active commissioner of new Canadian works for the harpsichord, Katelyn has premiered over 100 solo and chamber pieces including recent compositions by Linda Catlin Smith, Tawnie Olson and Anna Pidgorna.
 She has taken part in international residencies including Banff Centre for Arts, Alberta, Canada and has been the recipient of various scholarships and travel grants from Canada Council for the Arts and Le Conseil des arts et des lettres du Québec.
 Her album of John Field’s Russian pianoforte works was released in 2018.

-This year Electric Spring hosts the first Creative Coding Lab Symposium.
+This year Electric Spring hosts the second Creative Coding Lab Symposium.
 Those who have attended the Max/MSP Power Users’ Symposium in the past will recognise the format of four guest speakers taking about creative work with audio programming, but in this new incarnation we’ve broadened the remit to encompass a wider range of languages and practices.
 This new name is taken from the recently formed Creative Coding Lab here at the University of Huddersfield.